amp-labs/docs/v1.0/defining-integrations/write-actions.md

 # Write a single record

-Once your users install an integration with a write action, your app can write data to their SaaS by making an API call to Ampersand, the URL is in the format of:
+Once your users install an integration with a write action, your app can write data to their SaaS by making a POST call to Ampersand, the URL is in the format of:

 `https://write.withampersand.com/v1/projects/:projectId/integrations/:integrationId/objects/:objectName`